 - Collaborate with area schools through grading partnerships, tutoring, and judging forensics competitions

 The McBride Teacher-Scholar Award honors Bill McBride, who taught for 45 years in Colorado schools, including Manzanola, Poudre and Fort Collins High Schools, and Colorado State University.
 Established when he retired in 1998, the endowment continues Bill’s legacy of ensuring quality English Language Arts teachers for secondary schools.

 Thanks to the generous support of the McBride Endowment, the CSU English Education program is able to provide a limited number of awards to area teachers.

-The Ruff Scholarship is a generous annual donation from Jim and Walta Ruff.
-This scholarship is awarded to students studying in the English department for up to six credits of graduate courses.
+The Ruff Scholarship, a generous annual donation from Jim and Walta Ruff, is actually multiple scholarships.
+It supports current and prospective teachers studying in the CSU English Education program.
+Multiple awards for up to six credits of tuition may be made annually.
 Applicants must demonstrate how they will use the funds toward professional development or their degree.